✨ Sign Up for our People People Newsletter

 There are limitless factors that affect us.
 Every person puts together their own set of what matters most.
 A new parent might prioritize routine and consistency, while a young employee might focus on exploration, development, and growth opportunities.

 While we maintain our list of pros and cons, we don’t re-evaluate them every time we come home from work.
-We have neither the time or mental capacity for constant evaluation of our situation.
+We have neither the time nor mental capacity for constant evaluation of our situation.
 Instead, we reflect at certain significant moments—when our significant other takes a new job or when we hit our two-year mark in the workplace.

 Moments of Change